-Further details of the incremental costs for management, data collection, and enforcement of the trawl rationalization program by sector are described below.
-The details are grouped by FMC within NMFS: West Coast Region, Northwest Fisheries Science Center, and Office of Law Enforcement.
+Further details of the incremental costs for management, data collection and analysis, and enforcement of the trawl rationalization program by sector are described below.
+The details are grouped by FMC within NMFS: WCR, NWFSC, and OLE.

 West Coast Region (WCR)